 As with any dataset the EU KLEMS database may be susceptible to measurement error.
-Reckon (2011) observe that there are a number of sectors which have negative productivity growth data, even over long time series (e.g. rental of machinery and equipment, and other business activities 1972-2006), which may not reflect the true performance of suppliers in those industries.43
+Reckon (2011) observe that there are a number of sectors which have negative productivity growth data, even over long time series (e.g. rental of machinery and equipment, and other business activities 1972-2006), which may not reflect the true performance of suppliers in those industries.
+However, it is also plausible that some sectors would experience negative productivity growth over time, for reasons such as increased costs from health and safety, etc.